Victor101106/Victor101106/README.md

 ##

 ### Skills
-I am currently working as a web developer, in which I mainly use HTML, CSS, JS/TS and other key technologies for development, such as NodeJS, MongoDB and Git.
-In addition I am studying architectures and concepts such as Clean Architecture, Clean Code and UI/UX.
+I currently work as a web developer, in which I mainly use HTML, CSS, JS/TS and other key technologies for development, such as NodeJS, MongoDB and Git.
+Also, I'm studying architectures and concepts like Clean Architecture, Clean Code and UI/UX.

-In the menu of my cost I studied several technologies, as a beginning I studied the concepts of algorithms and pseudo-codes.
+In my course I studied several technologies, initially I studied the concepts of algorithms and pseudo-codes.
 Already in my second semester I started studying the C language and sorting algorithms.
 I am currently studying the Java language in order to better understand OOP and SQL for a better understanding of relational databases.

-During a good part of my time as a developer I programmed in VBA (Visual Basic for Application) making games in PowerPoint for fun.
-So with that time I acquired a great experience about the language in both PowerPoint and Excel.
-During that time I developed some important projects for me, like: Ray Casting, QuadTree and some utility modules.
+During most of my time as a developer I programmed in VBA (Visual Basic for Application) making PowerPoint games for fun.
+So with that time I acquired a great experience about the language both in PowerPoint and in Excel.
+During that time I developed some important projects for me, such as: Ray Casting, QuadTree and some utility modules.

 <div>
   <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white">